Book the Graffiti Art Workshop too and save $8 per person! Select your date here, and then go to the Workshop page and select your date there too.

 The acceptance of street art into mainstream art circles has created social controversies.
 In late 2012 a Banksy piece disappeared from a London wall and resurfaced at a luxury art auction in Miami, Florida.
 Residents of its original London neighborhood expressed protest.
 They felt strongly that as a work of art it belonged to the community where it was created, and that it should be returned.
 The auction went ahead nonetheless and the piece was sold to a private collector for 1.1 million dollars!

 The murals we view on the tour are concentrated around an urban art exhibition called the Bushwick Collective.
 The Bushwick Collective was founded in 2012 by Joseph Ficalora - a neighborhood personality and businessperson - to beautify gritty industrial streets with vibrant art.
 Joe is inspired by his deceased father and mother - and the street art is dedicated to them.
 The Bushwick Collective brings together artists from around the world, legendary NYC graffiti artists, and local longtime Bushwick talent.
 In just a few years the Bushwick Collective has become one of the premier mural districts in the United States.

 This is a public tour given every single day (7 days per week) at 10:30am in Bushwick, Brooklyn.
 It lasts approximately 2 hours and covers approximately 1.5 mile of walking distance.

-The tour consists of a guided walk through the neighborhood, and sometimes there is an indoor stop.
+The tour consists of a guided walk through the neighborhood (mainly by the Bushwick Collective), and sometimes there is an indoor stop.
 The tour meets in a central location which is easily accessible by public transit or automobile.

 Here is where the tour meets: